jiaruizhang96/ECE1724-Rust-Project/README.md

 Throughout the development of our distributed file storage system, our team encountered numerous challenges that provided valuable insights and growth opportunities.
 One of the primary lessons was the importance of effective communication and collaboration.
 As we worked across different components of the system, clear and consistent communication ensured that both of us were aligned.

-We also learned the significance of thorough planning and flexibility.
-While we had a comprehensive plan before the implementation, there were several unexpected obstacles that required us to modify our approach.
-This experience taught us to balance structured planning with the ability to adjust when necessary.
+We also came to appreciate the value of thorough planning and adaptability.
+Despite having a detailed plan, implementing the peer-to-peer networking and authentication functionalities proved to be a time-intensive task, taking us several weeks to complete.
+Fortunately, our proactive planning allowed us to stay on track and make necessary adjustments without running out of time.

-Additionally, we gained a deeper understanding of using Rust for building real systems.
+Additionally, we developed a deeper understanding of using Rust to build robust systems.
+Rust's ownership model enabled us to eliminate an entire class of security vulnerabilities that often arise from memory mismanagement in other programming languages.

 We also learned more about distributed system concepts such as scalability, and security.
 Practical usage of the Rust programming language reinforced our theoretical knowledge and highlighted the technicalities involved in building robust, real-world Rust applications.

 **Concluding Remarks**